elves/elvish.io/src/ref/builtin.md

 Number comparisons.
 All of them accept an arbitrary number of arguments:

-1. When given less than two arguments, all output `$true`.
+1. When given fewer than two arguments, all output `$true`.

 2. When given two arguments, output whether the two arguments satisfy the named relationship.

-3. When given more than two arguments, output whether any adjacent pair of numbers satisfy the named relationship.
+3. When given more than two arguments, output whether every adjacent pair of numbers satisfy the named relationship.

 Examples: